ClickHouse/ClickHouse/docs/en/query_language/select.md

 │ World │   4 │  40 │ [3,4,5] │ [30,40,50] │   2 │
 │ World │   5 │  50 │ [3,4,5] │ [30,40,50] │   3 │
 └───────┴─────┴─────┴─────────┴────────────┴─────┘

-5 rows in set.
-Elapsed: 0.002 sec.
 ```

-The query can only specify a single ARRAY JOIN clause.

 The corresponding conversion can be performed before the WHERE/PREWHERE clause (if its result is needed in this clause), or after completing WHERE/PREWHERE (to reduce the volume of calculations).

 ### JOIN Clause {#select-join}